Rubber Research Institute Ground

-Rubber Research Institute Ground is a cricket ground in located at the Rubber Research Institute of Malaysia Research Station at Jalan Sungai Buloh near Kota Damansara, Selangor, Malaysia.
+Rubber Research Institute Ground is a cricket ground in located in Shah Alam, Selangor, Malaysia.
 The first recorded match held on the ground came in 1993 when Malaysia played Singapore in the Saudara Cup.

 In 1997, the ground held ten matches in the ICC Trophy.
 The following year it held three List A matches as part of the cricket competition at the 1998 Commonwealth Games.
 These matches saw Kenya play Pakistan, Barbados play Northern Ireland, and Kenya play Scotland.